"Shall We Dig Deeper?": Designing and Evaluating Strategies for LLM Agents to Advance Knowledge Co-Construction in Asynchronous Online Discussions: Design and Implementation

 \subsubsection{Design Requirements}

-To achieve deeper phases of knowledge co-construction, we defined three design requirements (DRs) for the LLM agent: \begin{enumerate}[label=\textbf{DR\arabic*}, leftmargin=3em] \item \textbf{Progression Facilitation:} Models of knowledge co-construction (e.g., IAM \cite{gunawardena_analysis_1997}, Stahl’s model \cite{stahl2013model}) conceptualize it as a sequence of progressively demanding phases, yet empirical work of asynchronous discussions shows most contributions remain clustered in early stages, with little advancement toward negotiation or co-construction, indicating phase transitions rarely occur spontaneously in such settings \cite{dubovi_empirical_2020, lucas_assessing_2014}.
+\mxj{To derive design requirements (DRs) that are theoretically grounded and empirically relevant, we conducted a narrative literature review \cite{baumeister1997writing}.
+We employed a hybrid search strategy, combining keyword-based retrieval on Google Scholar (e.g., \textit{“knowledge co-construction,”} \textit{“collaborative knowledge building”}) with snowballing from seminal frameworks like IAM \cite{gunawardena_analysis_1997} and Stahl’s model \cite{stahl2013model}.
+We targeted empirical studies—ranging from observational analyses of discussion datasets to experimental evaluations of collaborative processes—that investigate the dynamics of knowledge construction.
+From this pool, we prioritized research situated in asynchronous contexts that identified barriers to effective co-construction.
+A total of 26 key papers were synthesized to formulate the following DRs:} \begin{enumerate}[label=\textbf{DR\arabic*}, leftmargin=3em] \item \textbf{Progression Facilitation:} Models of knowledge co- construction (e.g., IAM \cite{gunawardena_analysis_1997}, Stahl’s model \cite{stahl2013model}) conceptualize it as a sequence of progressively demanding phases, yet empirical work of asynchronous discussions shows most contributions remain clustered in early stages.
 Participants typically lack explicit awareness of the discussion’s current phase, and sufficient skills to determine when and how to advance the discourse \cite{fischer2013toward, kollar2006collaboration}.
-Therefore, the agent should monitor the evolving discussion and deliver well-timed stimulus that promote progression, preventing phase stagnation.
+Therefore, the agent should monitor the evolving discussion and deliver well-timed stimulus, \mxj{aiming to promote progression towards higher phases rather than forcing all discussions to reach the final co-construction phase.}

 \item \textbf{Phase Sufficiency:} The agent should avoid advancing discussions prematurely, as each phase provides a necessary foundation for the next \cite{stahl2013model}.
 Progressing to later stages without fully developing the preceding ones risks undermining collaboration quality: without diverse initiation, later stages lack the breadth of perspectives needed for productive exchange, leading to narrow deliberation \cite{stahl2013model}; without thorough exploration, negotiation may devolve into shallow or emotional disputes rather than rational debate \cite{onrubia_strategies_2009}; without rigorous negotiation, synthesis is prone to superficial consensus, producing fragile rather than durable knowledge \cite{weinberger_framework_2006}.
 The agent should therefore ensure that each phase meets the sufficiency criteria -- defined in the design workshop -- before moving forward.